maria901/picasso_v28/readme.txt

 Changelog:

+(Sat 25/December/2021 08:10:29) by Smart Ape
+Already reading and writing AVIF files, see the sample project

 (Fri 24/December/2021 16:44:21) by Smart Ape
 Added support to load AVIF image format, and soon it will also write this format